betaplane/kangeroo/sphinx/main.rst

 Installation
 ^^^^^^^^^^^^

 For a variety of reasons, I'm not providing a setup.py script - most importantly the fact that the required dependencies are not easily installed together from pip.
 So I recommend just downloading the code from the `release page <https://github.com/betaplane/kangeroo/releases>`_, unpacking it in some working directory and using it as a normal local python package without 'installing' it.
 That way, the code can also be easily modified.
+(For the examples to work exactly as written down, rename the donwloaded and unpacked archive to 'kangeroo' and work in a directory one level above it.)

 The required dependencies are most easily installed via `conda <https://conda.io/docs/user-guide/index.html>`_::